 Why Road Trip to Monterey County?

 The biggest reason why we suggest a road trip to Monterey County is the best bet is because the area is so diverse.
 You and your family can enjoy many vacation experiences all wrapped into one destination.
 Plus when you have your own car to explore the area, your family can take your time and enjoy the journey.
-Plus, all the little stops along the way can bring some of the best new discoveries!
+All the little stops along the way can bring some of the best new discoveries!

 We drove up to Monterey County from San Diego and it was a smooth and easy ride.
 (We did stop in San Luis Obispo along the way so we could break up the driving.)
-Our ride for this trip was a gorgeous 2021 Mazda CX-5 loaner, and it made the whole experience more comfortable, safe and fun.

 Plan Your Road Trip to Monterey County